Privacy Commissioner finds inadequacies in credit reporting

 The Privacy Commissioner John Edwards has found inadequacies in the way the three major credit reporting agencies – Veda, Centrix and Dun and Bradstreet – respond to requests for personal information from individuals.

-The check found that all three credit agencies failed to deliver at least two reports in the required 20 days or fewer.
+The check found that two of the three national consumer credit reporters failed to respond to at least two access requests.

 The three agencies all delivered reports within the legal timeframes when requests were made through the agency’s website.
 Report requests through phone, letter or in person took longer or did not arrive at all.
 In some cases, a response arrived in 20 days or fewer, but only to advise consumers to make their requests online.